 But then Shepherd, who actually liked Tom McLoughlin’s script, decided not to return, thinking himself better than the material and his work in Part V unappreciated.
 He later became a preacher and producer of faith-based films, but his walking away from Part VI totally screwed over Kinnaman, whose contract was canceled.
 Her presence, they figured, would only draw attention to how different Tommy Jarvis looked, the part having been re-cast with Thom Matthews.

 3. It’s the first/only Friday the 13th to have actual children at the camp

 Other than prologues/flashbacks, no Friday the 13th film had ever reached the point where actual little kids showed up to the summer camp.
 The counselors were always killed before it ever got that far.

-4. It was originally only supposed to have 13 kills
+4. It was originally supposed to have just 13 kills

 The finished film was far too tame for Paramount and Mancuso’s liking.
-So, McLoughlin’s fun idea to only have 13 kills was put to rest after 2 days of forced re-shoots to add more kills (Martin the gravedigger, the engaged couple on a nighttime picnic) and gore (Jason twisting Sissy’s neck around and lifting her head straight off her body).
+So, McLoughlin’s fun idea to limit the carnage to 13 kills (cuz, ya know, it’s a Friday the 13th movie) was put to rest after 2 days of forced re-shoots to add more kills (Martin the gravedigger, the engaged couple on a nighttime picnic) and gore (Jason twisting Sissy’s neck around and lifting her head straight off her body).